Written by Neal Dave, PharmD, Texas Oncology

 - Consider recommending HU (1-2 g/ day in 1-3 divided doses)

 - If patient has been on HU for longer than 12 weeks and is still requires phlebotomies then recommend possibly switching to second line therapy

-- Ask prescriber if they want to consider ruxolitinib 10mg BID
+- Ask prescriber if they want to consider ruxolitinib 10 mg by mouth two times

 - Low risk patients not taking HU:

 - Laboratory monitoring will be required with refills

 - Infection prevention: call clinic for any fever > 100.4 degrees F

 - Monitoring skin for patients on ruxolitinib: